Find Grad Schools

 46 Yearly Graduations

-University of Arkansas is the 4th most popular school in the nation for students seeking a graduate certificate in English or French.
+The 4th most popular school in the country for english or french majors who are seeking their graduate certificate is University of Arkansas.
 Each year, around 27,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-During the 2020-2021 academic year, 46 people received their graduate certificate in English or French from UARK.
-About 85% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 46 people received their graduate certificate in english or french from UARK.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #5